-LIST OF PARAMETERS

-OF DIGITAL POINT-TO-POINT FIXED RADIO LINKS USED FOR NATIONAL PLANNING
+LIST OF PARAMETERS OF DIGITAL POINT-TO-POINT FIXED RADIO LINKS USED FOR NATIONAL PLANNING

-- Transmit and Receive centre frequencies; - Maximum transmitter in band spectral power density, referenced to 1 MHz (Note 1) expressed in dBm/MHz (Note 2), and ATPC range, where applicable; - Transmitter spectral power density mask referenced to 1 MHz (Note 1) (Note 3), up to the complete out-ofband emission domain, ie up to +- 250% of the channel separation removed from the centre frequency of the channel (Note 4); - Equivalent receiver noise power referenced at receiver input (Note 5), at the same reference point where interference will be referred to; - Receiver selectivity mask (Note 6); - Antenna radiation pattern envelope, gain (all values in dBi) and cross polarisation discrimination. - Note 1: the exact evaluation of the interference levels requires the calculation of an integral function; nevertheless for practical reasons this function is generally discretised; the 1 MHz reference bandwidth is generally suitable for channel separations equal or higher to 1.75 MHz; for lower channel separations a smaller value should be used as reference bandwidth. - Note 2: this value in dBm/MHz is 90 dB higher than expressed in dBW/Hz. - Note 3: it should be noted that in general masks in ETSI standards are referenced to a lower bandwidth; however for the purpose of this recommendation that mask can be taken unchanged as referenced to 1 MHz. - Note 4: with reference to Draft new Recommendation ITU-R SM.
-[Boundary] narrowband / wideband radio systems may have a different definition for the Out-of-Band domain boundary. - Note 5: the noise power can be calculated from Noise Figure and Equivalent Receiver Noise Bandwidth: $N = (-114 + Nf + 10 \log B) dBm$ where:
+- Transmit and Receive centre frequencies; - Maximum transmitter in band spectral power density, referenced to 1 MHz (Note 1) expressed in dBm/MHz (Note 2), and ATPC range, where applicable; - Transmitter spectral power density mask referenced to 1 MHz (Note 1) (Note 3), up to the complete out-of-band emission domain, ie up to +- 250% of the channel separation removed from the centre frequency of the channel (Note 4); - Equivalent receiver noise power referenced at receiver input (Note 5), at the same reference point where interference will be referred to: - Receiver selectivity mask (Note 6); - Antenna radiation pattern envelope, gain (all values in dBi) and cross polarisation discrimination. - Note 1: the exact evaluation of the interference levels requires the calculation of an integral function; nevertheless for practical reasons this function is generally discretised; the 1 MHz reference bandwidth is generally suitable for channel separations equal or higher to 1.75 MHz; for lower channel separations a smaller value should be used as reference bandwidth. - Note 2: this value in dBm/MHz is 90 dB higher than expressed in dBW/Hz. - Note 3: it should be noted that in general masks in ETSI standards are referenced to a lower bandwidth; however for the purpose of this recommendation that mask can be taken unchanged as referenced to 1 MHz. - Note 4: with reference to Recommendation ITU-R SM.1539-1 "Variation of the boundary between the out-of-band and spurious domains required for the application of Recommendations ITU-R SM.1541 and ITU-R SM.329".
+Narrowband / wideband radio systems may have a different definition for the Out-of-Band domain boundary. - Note 5: the noise power can be calculated from Noise Figure and Equivalent Receiver Noise Bandwidth: N = (-114 + Nf + 10 log B) dBm where: